Gambling Addiction Recovery

 What is the recovery rate for gambling addiction?

-Unfortunately, few gambling addicts seek professional help, and research on gambling disorder recovery rate is lacking.
-The recovery organization Gamblers Anonymous has reported that 50–70% of its attendees experience sustained recovery.
+Unfortunately, few gambling addicts seek professional help, and research on the recovery rates for gambling disorders is limited.
+The recovery organization Gamblers Anonymous has reported that 50–70% of its attendees achieve sustained recovery.

 What are the best ways to recover from a gambling addiction?